Skip to content

 Do I need to tip the captain on a private half-day?

 Yes.
-Tips are customary in the charter fishing industry.15 to 20% of the charter rate is standard for good service.
-On a $950 charter, that’s $143 to $190 split among your group.
-If there’s a deckhand, tip them separately.
+Tips are customary in the charter fishing industry.
+15 to 20% of the charter rate is standard for good service.
+On a $950 charter, that is $143 to $190 split among your group.
+If there is a deckhand, tip them separately at $50 to $75 for a half-day.

 More Trips in Fort Lauderdale